br3ndonland/udacity-fsnd-flask-catalog/info/flask-catalog-methods.md

   ![Screenshot of homepage after login, with text reformatted](img/Screen-shot-2018-04-11-at-6.46.38-PM.png)

+Git commit at this point: Debug login page

 #### Debugging the login session

 - After login, I am registered as a user in the database.
 Logging in again prints a line in the terminal saying I'm registered.
 Good.
 - It's not picking up the Google profile picture.
 I commented out the code that references the user picture.
-- After redirection, I do see some text at the bottom of the screen, strangely with a bullet point.
-This does not persist after clicking.
+- After redirection, I do see some text at the bottom of the screen, but it does not persist after clicking.
-- It hides the login button while logging in, but not after log in.
+- The login button is still visible after login.
-- I don't see the buttons to edit the database.
+- The buttons for adding, editing, and deleting items are not visible.
 - Although I don't see the buttons, the add item and add category pages are there.
+- Submitting information to add an item or category returns an error.
 - Attempting to visit pages for editing items and categories returns a SQL error.

   ```text